We are proud to announce the immediate availability of Photographer’s Friend version 3.0 for iOS!

-Photographer’s Friend is the only app in the App Store that contains both a Depth of Field Calculator and a Neutral Density Filter Calculator.
-It runs on both iPhone and iPad, and in both horizontal and vertical orientations.
+Photographer’s Friend is the only app in the App Store that contains a Depth of Field Calculator and a Neutral Density Filter Calculator, and now includes the awesome Exposure Shift Calculator!

 The Depth of Field Calculator [DoF Calc] is intuitive and easy to use, but provides a level of detail to satisfy even the most discerning photographer!
 Just select your camera sensor type (35mm full frame, 1.3X 1.5X or 1.6X crop factor, 1-inch, micro 4/3, or one of the medium or large format sizes) then choose your aperture, focal length and focus distance (the approximate distance to your main subject).